 Because of the highly contagious nature of EIV, strict biosecurity procedures must be maintained from the time horses arrive in Australia and for the duration of PAQ to prevent the release of EIV.
-This includes controls of entry and exit of personnel, equipment and other animals, decontamination procedures for personnel and equipment leaving the PAQ facility, and prevention of horses in PAQ having contact with horses outside of PAQ.
+This includes controls of entry and exit of personnel, equipment and other animals, decontamination of vehicles for transporting horses, decontamination procedures for personnel and equipment leaving the PAQ facility, and prevention of horses in PAQ having contact with horses outside of PAQ.